jquery/testswarm-browserstack/README.md

 testswarm-browserstack.cli.js --swarmUrl "swarm.jquery.org" --spawnUrl "http://swarm.jquery.org/run/"  --user "browserstackUserName" --pass "myPass@#$" --clientTimeout 15 --run --kill
 </pre>

-This above command will spawn (via --run) AND kill (via `--kill`) BrowSack workers as indicated by the TestSwarm `getNeeded` endpoint.
-This command should be executed on a regular interval, via CRON or other scheduler - for more short term requirements, see [node-cli-repeater](https://github.com/clarkbox/node-repeater))
+This above command will spawn (via --run) AND kill (via `--kill`) BrowSack workers as indicated by the TestSwarm `getneeded` endpoint.
+This command should be executed on a regular interval, via CRON or other scheduler - for more short term requirements, see [node-cli-repeater](https://github.com/clarkbox/node-repeater).

 In most cases, the `--kill` option should always accompany the `--run` option.
 This will ensure workers are not running idle, and depend on `--clientTimeout` option for works to die and allow other queued workers to start.